suffolklibraries/lgc/content/collections/events/viking-talk-22-05.md

   [01284 716341](tel:01284716341)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738684225
+updated_at: 1738684969
 duplicated_from: 92fb454c-fd37-429f-840c-9b955df4c699
 ---
-This illustrated talk will tell the hidden stories and introduce some of the personalities behind this remarkable building.
+Join Dr. Ruiter as he explores the connections, hybridity, and dynamism of the Viking-Age in this region.